-Strawberries are well-suited to baskets, containers and patio planters and are ideal for those with limited space.
-This also keeps them safely away from slugs, snails and small animals who enjoy the fruits as much as we do!
-Why not grow strawberries in our Stackapot or a Flowerpouch® for an attractive, space-saving container display on the patio.
+Strawberries are well-suited to hanging baskets, patio containers, and strawberry planters, and are ideal for those with limited space.
+Growing your strawberries like this also keeps them safely away from slugs, snails, and small animals which enjoy the fruits as much as we do.

-Strawberry plants tend to lose vigour after about three years; harvests become smaller and the plants succumb to pests and diseases.
-It is best to replace plants after their third year of cropping.
-If space allows then rotate your strawberry beds every three years to a different part of the garden to prevent pests and diseases building up in the soil.
+It’s best to replace strawberry plants after the third season because otherwise they lose vigour, making harvests smaller and the plants more susceptible to pests and diseases.
+If space allows, also move your strawberry beds to a different part of the garden to stop pests and diseases accumulating in the soil.

-Although strawberries are normally bought as plants, you can also try growing strawberries from seed.
-Seeds take up to a month to germinate and will usually crop the following year.
-The advantages of growing from seed are the unusual varieties that aren't available as plants, such as ‘Florian’; which has pink flowers and produces fruit both on the parent plant and the runners, making it ideal for a hanging basket.
+Growing strawberries from seed takes a little bit of patience because they take up to a month to germinate and will usually crop the following year.
+Nevertheless, this is a good way to grow more unusual varieties that aren't available as plants.
+A particular favourite, 'Florian', has pink flowers and produces fruit both on the parent plant and the runners, making it ideal for hanging baskets.

-Growing strawberries in a greenhouse or conservatory can produce fruit up to a month earlier than usual.
+Growing strawberries in a greenhouse or conservatory means they’ll fruit up to a month earlier than outdoor plants.